 Preparing for a new year can be an exciting time of goal-setting and planning.
-Another COVID winter may leave some feeling uncertain, but with hopes for a better year ahead, it may be a good time to make money resolutions that put into action some financial lessons from the past couple years.
-Or maybe you'll think of 2022 as an opportunity to make a completely fresh start.
+With bumpy economic times in the rearview and some uncertainty on the road ahead, it may be a good time to make money resolutions that put into action some financial lessons from the past couple years.
+Or maybe you'll think of 2023 as an opportunity to make a completely fresh start.

-Either way, there's little we can control as we all navigate the pandemic and a complex economic recovery.
-Making a plan for your money in 2022 is one way you can take the reins and feel excited about the future.
+Either way, while no one can predict the future, making a plan for your money in 2023 can help you build stability and, even through complex economic times, feel excited about what's to come.
 Here are five money resolutions to consider as the new year approaches.

 2. Revamp Your Budget